-On the east coast of the Garden of Ireland lies Kilcoole beach.
-It is an ideal spot for birdwatchers and nature enthusiasts as it runs along by Kilcoole marsh.
-In summer a section of the beach between Kilcoole and Newcastle is cordoned off to protect a colony of one of Irelands rarest breeding seabirds, Little Terns.
+On the east coast of Wicklow lies Kilcoole beach.
+It is an ideal spot for birdwatchers and nature enthusiasts as it runs alongside Kilcoole marsh.
+In summer, a section of the beach between Kilcoole and Newcastle is cordoned off to protect a colony of one of Ireland’s rarest breeding seabirds, Little Terns.
 This is one of four beaches in Ireland that Little Terns call home.
 It is also the largest colony in Ireland.
 Kilcoole is about an hour south of Dublin and 20 minutes north of Wicklow town.
-A coastal path runs along the beach along which you can walk to Greystones and on to Bray along the Cliff Walk or in the other direction towards Newcastle and the East Coast Nature Reserve and on to Wicklow.
+A coastal path runs along the beach to Greystones and on to Bray along the Cliff Walk or in the other direction towards Newcastle and the East Coast Nature Reserve and on to Wicklow.

 View this post on Instagram